Massage & Bodywork

 90 min $165

-My clinical massage sessions are customized to address chronic pain, postural imbalances, and muscular tension through advanced techniques such as trigger point therapy, myofascial release, and neuromuscular work.
+Clinical massage sessions are customized to address chronic pain, postural imbalances, and muscular tension through advanced techniques such as trigger point therapy, myofascial release, and neuromuscular work.
 To further support your body’s healing, I incorporate the Hooga Infrared PEMF Mat—a therapeutic mat that combines Pulsed Electromagnetic Field (PEMF) therapy, far-infrared heat, and crystal therapy using amethyst, jade, and tourmaline stones.

 During your session, you’ll relax on the mat as it delivers: